-The accommodation includes a cosy lounge with eating and seating areas, leading into a fitted kitchen with fridge freezer and washing machine.
-Upstairs there is a spacious dual-aspect double bedroom with ensuite shower room.
+The accommodation includes a cosy lounge with eating and seating areas (including a sofa-bed), leading into a fitted kitchen with fridge-freezer and washing machine.
+Upstairs there is a spacious dual-aspect double bedroom with en-suite shower room.
 All rooms are light and airy with fine rural views.
 Internet access is available as is a selection of board games for cosy nights in.

 Outside the cottage are pretty gardens and off road parking.
 Guests also have the use of a characterful and secure adjacent stone outbuilding for bike and surf equipment storage and have the use of a washing line.

-Bring your dogs (one or two would be comfortable) and would be welcome downstairs.
-They would also be secure in the enclosed courtyard, and may occasionally be visited by the friendly resident cats next door.
+Bring your dog who would be comfortable and welcome downstairs.
+He/she would also be secure in the enclosed courtyard, and may occasionally be visited by the friendly resident cats next door.
 There’s even a hose to deal with the aftermath of any particularly mucky walks!
 Bikes are also very welcome – the cottage being right next to the National Cycle Network.

 The Weir Bistro is a 5 minute walk from home and boasts views over the canal with fishing lake and conservation exhibition together with an enticing menu.